AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \todo[inline]{write this. come up with a method by which a miner having all blocks can construct the witnesses for proof-of-reflection. by doing this, miners don't need to include SPV proofs of reflection; the witnesses don't need to be included.}

+If simplex-chains' consensus protocol requires accounting for reflected work, then nodes must have some method whereby they know which work (in a particular chain's history) has been reflected.
+That is: a node for chain A must be able to answer the question *For each other simplex-chain, which blocks in chain A's history have been reflected?* This means that each node must have $N_1 - 1$ answers for a simplex of $N_1$ chains.

+There is a trivial method: include merkle branch proofs along with reflected headers.
+Specifically: when a miner on chain A includes a header from chain B, they should also include a merkle branch that shows the most recent chain A header that has been reflected by chain B. Miners would need to do this for *all* simplex-chains that they reflect.
+Predictably, this has overhead with order $O(N_1 \cdot log_2 N_1)$, where $N_1$ is the number of chains in the simplex.

+NB:

+This complexity is discussed in \autoref{sec:complexity-reflection-proof}.

 ### Confirmation Times

 \label{sec:confirmation-times}